 Jonathan Bell: So thank you very much for inviting me here, and thank you to Deutsche Bank for inviting me to this session.
-On the commodity financing and trading front we are going through a traumatic period in all aspects, and many financing institutions are drastically re-evaluating or changing their portfolios, particularly so with the exclusion of coal/coke and the reduction in upstream oil and gas financing.
-As a result, less developed nations begin to suffer economically, supply chains get impacted adversely, and commodity pricing spirals.
-With tighter supplies, producers are reaping the benefits with record profits.
-And on the commodity trading front, the past two years have been the best yet for the big traders – largely due to the rise in oil and gas prices.
+On the commodity financing and trading front we are going through a traumatic period in all aspects, and many financing institutions are drastically reevaluating or changing their portfolios, particularly so with the exclusion of coal and coke and the reduction also in upstream oil and gas financing.
+As a result, less developed nations begin to suffer economically.
+Supply chains get impacted adversely and commodity pricing spirals.
+With tighter supplies producers are reaping the benefits with record profits largely due to the rise in oil and gas prices.
 Where is the sector going and what can we expect?